toolleeo/cli-apps/README.md

 ## <a name="fuzzy-finder"></a>Fuzzy finders

-Fuzzy finders and generic option pickers.
+Fuzzy finders and generic option pickers in lists of strings.

 * [choose](https://github.com/jagprog5/choose) - NCurses based token selector with a nice terminal user interface for selecting tokens.
 Selecting a line from the bash history is only one of its use cases.
 * [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) is a general-purpose command-line finder with fuzzy search/filter capabilities, good integration with `vim`.